AWegnerGitHub/awegnergithub.github.io-content/2023_08_14_unlimited_pto_management_failure.md

 determine if "unlimited PTO" is a benefit the company offers or recruiting buzzwords put in place to lure in new employees and it's actually [a scam][4].

+## Common Questions

+### Is unlimited PTO actually a good benefit for employees?

+Often not.
+It's a great recruiting pitch, but a 2022 Namely survey found employees offered unlimited PTO took as many or fewer days than peers at companies with defined PTO (US employees average about 12 days off a year).

+### Why do companies offer unlimited PTO?

+Partly recruiting and partly economics.
+It's an attractive pitch that reduces vacation negotiations and, in theory, helps fight burnout.
+For employers, unlimited PTO isn't accrued, so the company owes no payout for unused time when someone leaves.
+That payout is a cost defined plans carry: the Wall Street Journal in 2015 pegged it at roughly $1,900 per employee at companies under 500 workers and over $2,600 at larger ones.

+### How does unlimited PTO become a management failure?

+When it isn't administered fairly.
+Consider a worker denied a two-week vacation despite having taken almost no time off, while a teammate took two separate two-week vacations.
+That pattern risks a leave-discrimination claim.
+A core management job is preventing too many overlapping vacations, but with an "unlimited" policy it's hard to justify approving a month for one person and a day for another, or to define where abuse begins without contradicting the word "unlimited."

+### What are better alternatives to unlimited PTO?

+I prefer a set number of days or a minimum-and-maximum model.
+A set number means employees know exactly how much to take, and managers tend to be far less picky about it.
+A minimum/maximum model ("unlimited" with an asterisk) requires employees to take a minimum amount of time off in blocks rather than one-off days, which actively encourages downtime and better work-life balance.

+### What should candidates ask about unlimited PTO in interviews?

+How much time their potential coworkers are actually taking off, and whether they can fully disconnect or are still expected to take a call.
+Those answers reveal whether "unlimited PTO" is a benefit or a recruiting buzzword, since the policy is as much a matter of company culture as it is of the perk itself.

  [1]: https://www.wsj.com/articles/BL-ATWORKB-2313
  [2]: https://blog.namely.com/does-your-pto-plan-type-even-really-matter/